Spending Canada Day Long Weekend in the Arctic

 A beautiful mountain range on the Meta Incognita Peninsula with hundreds of bays.
 Some lakes still remain frozen.

-Barren rock line scratched north to south is a silent evidence of the glacier retreat at the last Ice Age.
+Barren rock line scratched north to south is silent evidence of the glacier retreat at the last Ice Age.

 One of my favourite pictures.
 It reminds me of a topographic map.